brandon-toner/brandontoner-jekyll-garden/_notes/About this site.md

 This is a digital garden.
 A hypertext blog.
 A place for an evolving network of ideas.

 But more importantly, this is a playground.
 A sandbox.
-A place for me to explore concepts of web design & programming — to [[learning in context|learn in context]]
+A place for me to explore concepts of web design & programming — to [[Learning in context|learn in context]]

 I'll likely build this up, tear it down, leave it idle for a while — then come back, pick it up again, and carry on.